Flat Earth: Education

-For young children who have not yet received information from their social environment, their own perception of their surroundings often leads to a false concept about the shape of the underground on the horizon.
-Many children think that the earth ends there and that one can fall off the edge.
-The education they receive helps them to gradually change their false concept into a realist one of a spherical earth.
+While learning from their social environment, a child's perception of their physical environment sometimes leads to a false concept about the shape of Earth and what happens beyond the horizon.
+Some young children think that Earth ends there and that one can fall off the edge.
+Education helps them gradually change their belief into a realist one of a spherical Earth.
+On the other hand, many children do understand that the world is round, as confirmed by interviewing what the pictures they draw actually mean.

+To counter misinformation about the shape of the Earth and other scientific issues, the National Center for Science Education has a site for supporting teachers.